mcarvin8/sf-decomposer/messages/decomposer.recompose.md

 # summary

-Recomposes the files created by the `decompose` command.
+Recomposes the files created by the `decompose` command prior to deployments.

 # description